-Ekiti Varsity students cry out as ASUU strike enters third month
+Ekiti varsity students cry out as ASUU strike enters third month

 “As I speak with you, we have not received “Academic Allowances’’ for six years.

-“I do not know how others will get theirs with this paucity of fund.

-“The university currently has a wage bill of N455 million, so there is little we can do with a paltry sum of N260 million monthly subvention from the government.
+“The university currently has a wage bill of N455m, so there is little we can do with a paltry sum of N260m monthly subvention from the government.

 “Our university has not got any of such subventions for some months.
 As a result, the university has always been borrowing to pay net salary.